kevinlee9/Semantic-Segmentation/self-supervised.md

 cycle between tracking frame patches in same video

-cycle between frames in similar videos
+cycle between frames in similar videos (most similar frame of frame a in video A is frame b is video B, then then most similiar frame of frame B should be frame A correspondingly )

 triplet between time-near, faraway frames and anchor frame among same video